groovy-sky/azure-func-net-limit/README.md

 # Network Limiter for Azure PaaS

+## Overview

+Network Limiter for Azure PaaS is CLI tool, written on Golang, that limits network access to Azure PaaS (Platform-as-a-Service) instances.
+Under the hood it uses [Azure Go SDK](https://github.com/Azure/azure-sdk-for-go).

+## Quick start

 ## ToDo
 - [x] Check how it works for V1 Storage
-- [] Add posibility to get inputs from web
+- [x] Add posibility to get inputs from web
 - [] Develop Azure Function, which would trigger by timer and blob modification

 ## Related materials